Nested resources

 To generate this controller and fix the uninitialized

-error, use this command:
+constant error, use this command:

 $ rails g controller tickets